e-Spirit/javascript-content-api-library/README.md

 Expects as input parameter an id, which is described in CaaS as 'identifier' and a language abbreviation.
 <br />
 Optionally, additional parameters can be passed that will be appended to the CaaS-Url.
-Be aware that the response is not mapped if you pass the keys-parameter.
+Be aware that the response is not mapped if you pass the keys.
 For more information please refer to the [restheart documentation](https://restheart.org/docs/read-docs/#projection).
 <br />
 Optionally, a remoteProject can be passed.
 If one is passed, the element will be fetched from this project instead of the default one.